Skip to content

 • Global Metric Adjustments: Fine-tune character positioning with xAdvance, xOffset, and yOffset controls

-The center panel provides real-time preview of your bitmap font:
+Real-time preview of your bitmap font:

 • Texture Atlas Display: Shows all generated glyphs packed efficiently with transparent background (checkered pattern)